markdingo/fad/README.md

 fad $HOME /usr/local
 ```

-All being well `fad` should display the directory containing iself at or near the top of
+All being well `fad` should display the directory containing itself at or near the top of
 the list.

 ### Community